 When do acne breakouts occur during the menstrual cycle?

-The average cycle is 28 days, and each day of this cycle your hormones vary slightly.
-The beginning half of your cycle is characterized by higher levels of estrogen, while the second half is ruled by progesterone.
 Then, right before the start of your cycle, both estrogen and progesterone fall to the lowest levels they will be all month.
 Interestingly, women have low levels of the male hormone testosterone coursing through them, and so when both progesterone and estrogen fall, testosterone is actually temporarily at higher levels than other hormones in your body.
 This is why period acne is most common right before your period begins.

 What other factors contribute to acne breakouts during the menstrual cycle?